Number: Set theory

-The real numbers also have an important but highly technical property called the least upper bound property.
+The real numbers have an important but highly technical property called the least upper bound property.

-It can be shown that any ordered field, which is also complete, is isomorphic to the real numbers.
+It can be shown that any complete, ordered field is isomorphic to the real numbers.
 The real numbers are not, however, an algebraically closed field, because they do not include a solution (often called a square root of minus one) to the algebraic equation $x^2+1=0$.